 It should be installed in a place which is easily accessible for gas charging and to maintain its compressor, condenser and other devices.
 Nothing should be in front of the outdoor unit as it may block the fan air passage from passing into the open space.
 A blockage affects the AC performance and may also burn the compressor coil.

 The outdoor unit should be installed on a rigid surface as it prevents excessively noisy vibrations which can eventually break the copper tubing or lead to refrigerant leakage.

 The outdoor unit should be installed higher than the indoor unit as if it’s kept at a lower level; some compressor power may pump the refrigerant against gravity.
 This reduces the compressor’s overall performance.

 Both the indoor and outdoor units should be installed in close proximity to each other for maximum cooling effects.
 The refrigerant flowing between the units is cold, and a big gap between the two only reduces the AC’s cooling effect.
 At the most, the two can be placed at a distance of about 15 meters from each other.

-Following these split system air conditioning installation tips ensures you will love the cooling effects of your split system AC unit! for air con installation Sydney.
+Following these split system, air conditioning installation tips ensure you will love the cooling effects of your split system AC unit! for air con installation.
 Contact the experts